Donoho Hotel

-The Donoho Hotel is a historic hotel in Red Boiling Springs, Tennessee, United States.
-Built in 1916, the Donoho is one of three hotels remaining from the early-20th century resort boom at Red Boiling Springs, and the last of the great white frame hotels with full-length two-story verandas.
-Although it has changed ownership several times, the Donoho has remained in operation continuously since its opening.
+The Donoho Hotel was a historic hotel in Red Boiling Springs, Tennessee, United States.
+Built in 1916, the Donoho was one of three hotels remaining from the early-20th century resort boom at Red Boiling Springs, and the last of the great white frame hotels with full-length two-story verandas.
+Although it has changed ownership several times, the Donoho haD remained in operation continuously since its opening.
 In 1986, the hotel and several outbuildings were added to the National Register of Historic Places as a historic district.

 The mineral springs at Red Boiling Springs— which were thought to have curative powers— were attracting tourists as early as the 1840s.
 After the Civil War, the nationwide rise in the popularity of mountain spring resorts brought about the development of a large-scale tourist industry at Red Boiling Springs.
 As transportation to the remote mountain hamlet improved, more elaborate hotels were built, among them the Donoho, which was initially built in the early 1900s.
-After the first Donoho Hotel burned down, the current structure was built as a replacement in 1916.
-Although alterations were made to the Donoho in the 1950s to provide modern amenities, the hotel still appears much as it did when it was first constructed.
+After the first Donoho Hotel burned down, the most recent structure was built as a replacement in 1916.
+Although alterations were made to the Donoho in the 1950s to provide modern amenities, the hotel appeared much as it did when it was first constructed.
+In the early morning hours of November 11, 2025, an electrical fire started inside the Donoho.
+Fire crews from Lafayette, Red Boiling Springs, and Willette, with assistance from the Red Boiling Springs Police Department, Macon County Sheriff's Department, and the Tennessee Highway Patrol, responded to the fire around 7:00 am and began working the scene.
+The Donoho Hotel which was well known and loved was fully engulfed by flames and was ultimately consumed by the fire.

 Location

 Red Boiling Springs is located amid the Northern Highland Rim, a rugged upland between the Pennyroyal Plateau of Kentucky and the Nashville Basin of Tennessee.
 Salt Lick Creek, a tributary of the Barren River, slices a narrow valley which was once lined with a dozen hotels and at least as many boarding houses.
-The Donoho is situated at the base of a hill at the confluence of Salt Lick Creek and Whitley Branch.
+The Donoho was situated at the base of a hill at the confluence of Salt Lick Creek and Whitley Branch.
 The NRHP-listed Cloyd Hotel (now the Thomas House) is located across Whitley Branch to the south.
-The Donoho faces East Main Street, which runs parallel to Salt Lick Creek.
+The Donoho faced East Main Street, which runs parallel to Salt Lick Creek.

 The Red Boiling Springs area is underlain by a type of black shale (Chattanooga shale), which is exposed in some stream beds.
 As water flows over this shale, it collects and dissolves iron sulfate, giving the area's springs their once-sought after mineral potency.
 The most mineralized water is very salty, and has a strong hydrogen sulfide odor.
 Red-painted well pumps scattered throughout the town mark the location of the various mineral springs.